 - Make sure the nuts are not chopped too finely, a bit of crunch makes these even better.

-- If desired, you can add 1 tablespoon rosewater or orange blossom water to the syrup when it's simmering.
+- If desired, you can add 1 tbsp rosewater or orange blossom water to the syrup when it’s simmering.

 - It's very important to have the syrup completely cool and the baklava hot.
 This would ensure crispy baklava that's not soggy.